 The Council has two main provisions within the accounts, the Insurance provision and the Non-Domestic Rates provision.
-These reduced by a total of £0.945m during 2023/24.
+These increased by a total of £0.042m during 2024/25.
 Insurance Claims are met by an insurance fund (provision) operated by the Council.
 Insurance premiums are paid into the fund from the revenue account by services requiring insurance cover.
 Insurance claims less than the policy excesses, and policy excesses are then met from the Insurance Fund.
-This provision reduced by £0.371m during the year.
-The Non-Domestic Rates provision which represents funds set aside to settle outstanding appeals, reduced by £0.574m during the year.
+This provision reduced by £0.043m during the year.
+The Non-Domestic Rates provision which represents funds set aside to settle outstanding appeals, increased by £0.085m during the year.
 Further detail is shown in Note 26.